 - Review the results, select what you want to delete, then click Clean junk files.

 And that’s all it takes to clear out cached files from your Mac.
-Using a tool like MacKeeper means you can remove these temporary files without having to worry about deleting the wrong thing.
-But you can do it manually too if you have the time and you know what you’re doing.
+Using a tool like MacKeeper’s Safe Cleanup means you can remove these temporary files without having to worry about deleting the wrong thing or making costly mistakes that could affect your Mac’s performance or compromise your privacy.
+But you can always do it manually too if you’re experienced, have the time, and are confident that you know what you’re doing.